 The history of Earth Day & greenwashing

-This year is the 51st anniversary of the original Earth Day, which to this day is the single largest protest in U.S. history, drawing a crown of 20 million people around the country.
+This year is the 51st anniversary of the original Earth Day, which to this day is the single largest protest in U.S. history, drawing a crowd of 20 million people around the country.

 On our Instagram, we shared a mini history of Earth Day and the grassroots movement that sparked bipartisan legislative victories.
 While those laws continue to hold corporations accountable and protect natural resources, climate science has become highly politicized.
 There's even greater urgency today in 2021 than in 1970 for aggressive and collective action to curb the effects of climate change.